UltraEngine/Documentation/CPP/Mesh_Finalize.md

 # Mesh::Finalize

-This method submits the mesh to the renderer and updates its bounding box.
+This method compresses and submits the mesh data to the renderer.
+Changes to the mesh geometry will not be visible until this command is called.

 ## Syntax